Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

-- A veteran would then see the Veterans Coordinator in the Financial Aid/VA Office located in Miller Hall with a copy of his/her DD214 if application is based on active duty service, or Notice of Basic Eligibility (NOBE) if application is based on current Reserve or National Guard service.
-Additional documentation may be needed in the case of "Kickers" or to document activations or mobilizations.
+- A veteran would then see the Financial Aid Office located in Miller Hall.
+Those who will be basing eligibility on current Reserve or National Guard Service must bring the Notice of Basic Eligibility (NOBE).
+Additonal documentation may be needed in the case of "Kickers" or to document activations or mobilizations.

 Veterans also must provide the Admissions Office with an official transcript from the high school of graduation and official transcripts from all colleges attended.
 An evaluation of all college transcripts must be completed by the end of the second semester in a new program of study.
 This evaluation is necessary to determine what credits will count toward graduation in the veteran's program of study and must be reported to the VA when enrollment is certified.
 Enrollment cannot be certified beyond the second semester until this is accomplished.
 The veteran is responsible for making sure this has been completed.

 - Newly enrolling veterans and other VA-eligible students may receive advance payments if application is made at least 45 days prior to the first day of class.
 Former students may also request this payment if there has been a break of at least one term since their last attendance.
 The check, made payable to the eligible student, will be held at the College for delivery upon registration.
 This check alter future payment delivery and it may not arrive prior to payment deadline, requiring student to make payment arrangements until check arrival.
 Please note: Ch.
 30, Ch.
 35, and Ch.
 1606/1607 are eligible for advance payment.